Welcome to the Smithdown Litfest

-Each September, the Smithdown Litfest has author talks and readings for all ages, in community venues along the Smithdown Road corridor ‒ from Toxteth to Allerton.
+The Smithdown Litfest celebrates its tenth anniversary in 2026.
+It hosts author and film events for all ages, in community venues along the Smithdown Road corridor ‒ from Toxteth to Allerton.
 The aim of the Litfest is to present a programme of stimulating and enjoyable author events for local residents, and to encourage visitors from Liverpool and beyond to experience the culture and heritage in our area too.
-The Litfest attracts household names like Ann Cleeves, Chris Tarrant and Jimmy McGovern, as well as popular local authors.
+The Litfest attracts household names like Sir Michael Palin, Ann Cleeves, Chris Tarrant and Jimmy McGovern, as well as popular local authors.

-All proceeds from ticket sales go to good causes.
-Our cause for 2025 will be Smithdown in Bloom.
-In 2023 and 2024 the Smithdown Litfest raised funds for new planters on Smithdown Road and in the surrounding streets.
+All profits from ticket sales go to good causes.
+Our cause for 2026 will be Smithdown in Bloom.
+For the past three years, the Smithdown Litfest has raised funds for new planters on Smithdown Road and in the surrounding streets.

 Our Way with Words exhibition celebrates the people with a connection to our area who went on to great success in a career with words.
 It has previously been exhibited in Toxteth Library and Bean There Coffee Shop on Smithdown Road.